 Aaron Demeo, farmer in Raywood with merino and white suffolk sheep, crops, and contract rears dairy heifers.
 Watch the recording.

 Tuesday 12 October, from 7.30pm to 8.30pm – Equiculture webinar – The ‘other’ 23 hours.
 On average we spend about 1 hour a day interacting with our horses, how can we improve their lifestyle?
 Join Stuart Myers from Equiculture to learn about some simple changes that can vastly improve the lifestyle of your horse.
-Book now.
+(Recording to come soon)

 Site visits and property tours planned for September 2021 were postponed due to COVID-19 restrictions.
 Check back at this page for updates on the rescheduled dates.